fbrusch/actam_2024/webaudio_exercises/analysis/README.md

 # Instructions

 Build a simple visualizer that displays the frequency spectrum of an audio input.
 Too difficult?
-Stick to the time domain and display only the waveform
+Stick to the time domain and display only the waveform, check here [an example](https://developer.mozilla.org/en-US/docs/Web/API/BaseAudioContext/createAnalyser)

 Make a new directory with your name like in the example folder my_name.